FukcThat/TinyShare/README.md

-[] Request a new booking by clicking start and end on the calander -- [x] check that no reservations lie between those dates -- [x] intuitively set start & end time by clicking the calendar -- [] && by setting start & end time by input
+[] Request a new booking by clicking start and end on the calander -- [x] check that no reservations lie between those dates -- [x] intuitively set start & end time by clicking the calendar -- [later] && by setting start & end time by input
--- [] Datetime picker library integration
+-- [later] Datetime picker library integration
--- [] creating reservation
+-- [later] creating reservation
+-- [x] Cancel Booking from requester view
+[] Owners side of booking
+-- [x] Accept/Deny Booking
+-- [later] Update booking time
-[] Accept or deny or update requested booking from owners view [] Cancel Booking from owner and from requester view [] Search/Filter Items by status and other things to find free items in your needed timeline [] availablitiy functionality (when is not available, new bookings cannot be made but standing bookings are upheld)
+[] Search/Filter Items by status and other things to find free items in your needed timeline [x] availablitiy functionality (when is not available, new bookings cannot be made but standing bookings are upheld)

 ### Admin System